blueice349/hudl/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is a sample to automate login functions on https:hudl.com.
+This is a sample project to automate login functions on https://hudl.com.
 In this test we will log in with valid email and password, log out.
 We will try and log in with a bad email and good password and finally we will try to login with a good email and bad password.
 While doing this we are looking for elements on the page along with verifing data on the page like the page title etc...

 <p align="right">(<a href="#top">back to top</a>)</p>